Microchip-MPLAB-Harmony/classb_pic32mzw1_wfi32e01/docs/pic32mzw1/configuration.md

 ## Modified Startup Sequence

-When generating project with help of MPLAB Harmony 3, the startup code is present in a file named `startup_xc32`.
+When generating project with help of MPLAB Harmony 3, the startup code is present in a file named `crt0.s`.
+This is a compiler provided file and can be found in local folder of pc `..\xc32\v3.01\pic32mx\lib` , after installation of `xc32` compiler.
-This file contains the `Reset_Handler` which has all startup code that runs before the `main()` function.
-Initialization of the Class B library is done from the `_on_bootstrap` function which is to be executed inside the `Reset_Handler` before `main()`.
+Initialization of the Class B library is done from the `_on_bootstrap` function which is to be executed inside before `main()`.
 The function named `CLASSB_Startup_Tests` executes all startup self-tests inserted into `classb.c` file by the MHC.
 If none of the self-tests are failed, this function returns `CLASSB_STARTUP_TEST_PASSED`.
 If any of the startup self-tests are failed, this function does not return.
 The self-tests for SRAM, Clock and Interrupt are considered non-critical since it may be possible to execute